Mapping method of group classification: Point transformations in classes of differential equations and the mapping method of group classification

 \begin{corollary} Group classifications of weakly similar normalized classes~$\mathcal L$ and~$\tilde{\mathcal L}$ with respect to associated families of $G^\sim_{\mathcal L}$- and $G^\sim_{\tilde{\mathcal L}}$-uniform subalgebras of the algebras~$\mathfrak g_\theta$ and~$\mathfrak g_{\tilde\theta}$, respectively, are equivalent. \end{corollary}

-Alternatively, instead of considering classes with strong normalization properties, one can require stronger similarity of classes of differential equations to ensure the equivalence of their group classifications.
+Alternatively, instead of considering classes with strong normalization properties, one can require stronger similarity of classes of differential equations to ensure the equivalence of their group classifications with respect to the corresponding equivalence groups.
 More precisely, we consider similar classes that are related by a fixed point transformation.
 Let $\pi_p$ be the projection from the space with coordinates~$(x,u_{(r)},\theta)$ on the space with coordinates $(x,u_{(p)})$, $p=0,\dots,r$, and thus $\pi_0:=\pi$.

 \begin{definition} A class $\mathcal L$ of differential equations is called \emph{similar} to a class $\tilde{\mathcal L}$ if these classes have the same number of independent variables, the same number of dependent variables, the same number of equations in systems and the same order of systems, and there exists a point transformation $\Psi\colon(x,u_{(r)},\theta)\mapsto(\tilde x,\tilde u_{(r)},\tilde\theta)$ that is projectable on the space of $(x,u_{(p)})$ for any $0\leqslant p\leqslant r$, whereas $(\pi_p)_*\Psi$ is the $p$th order prolongation of $\pi_*\Psi$, $\Psi_* \mathcal{S}=\tilde{\mathcal S}$ and $\Psi_*\mathcal L_\theta=\tilde{\mathcal L}_{\Psi_*\theta}$ for any $\theta\in\mathcal S$.
 The transformation~$\Psi$ is called a \emph{similarity transformation} between classes~$\mathcal L$ and~$\tilde{\mathcal L}$. \end{definition}